achyuth-2308/achyuth-2308/README.md

 - 👋 Hi, I’m @achyuth-2308
 - 👀 I’m interested in Machine Learning, IoT & Full Stack Web Dev
+- Currently working on a real-time project using Reinforcement Learning (RL) based-routing on IoT Networks, Localization and Trilateration in the Hybrid Intelligence Lab, Department of Computer Science of IIIT D&M, Kancheepuram.
 - 🌱 I’m currently studying B.Tech CSE (IoT) & B.S. in Data Science & Applications
 - 💞️ I’m looking to collaborate on any kind of a project under the above mentioned domains.
 - 📫 How to reach me - +91 73584 41472 or https://www.instagram.com/achyuth_2308